An ice storm bears down on the Pacific Northwest as East and South battle bitter cold

 “The real limitation for us right now is staffing,” said Dan Field, director of the county-city homelessness office.
 “We have to have enough people to keep the doors open of the emergency shelters.”

-Associated Press writers Julie Walker in New York City and Carolyn Thompson in Buffalo, New York, contributed to this report.
+Associated Press writers Jim Salter in O'Fallon, Missouri; Adrian Sainz in Memphis, Tennessee; Jonathan Mattise in Nashville, Tennessee; Julie Walker in New York City; and Carolyn Thompson in Buffalo, New York; contributed to this report.

 Credit: AP